-The Statement of Accounts for the year ended 31st March 2012 has been prepared in accordance with the Accounts and Audit Regulations 2003.
-The format reflects the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom and the Service Accounting Code of Practice (2011/12), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The Statement of Accounts for the year ended 31st March 2013 has been prepared in accordance with the Accounts and Audit Regulations 2003.
+The format reflects the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom and the Service Accounting Code of Practice (2012/13), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).

-The Statement of Accounts for 2011/12 is the second year to be prepared on an International Financial Reporting Standard (IFRS) basis.
+The Statement of Accounts for 2012/13 is the third year to be prepared on an International Financial Reporting Standard (IFRS) basis.
 International Financial Reporting Standards are a suite of accounting standards used across the world.
-In the 2007 Budget, the then Chancellor announced that the UK Public Sector would adopt IFRS, as this was seen as best practice and allowed for international comparisons to be made.

-The Council's core financial statements, beginning at page 26, are listed below along with a brief explanation of their purpose:
+The Council's core financial statements, beginning at page 25, are listed below along with a brief explanation of their purpose:

 - Movement on Reserves this statement shows the movement in the year on the different reserves held by the authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
 The Surplus/(Deficit) on the Provision of Services line shows the true economic cost of providing the authority's services, more details of which are shown in the Comprehensive Income & Expenditure Statement.
 These are different from the statutory amounts required to be charged to the General Fund for council tax setting and dwellings rent setting purposes.
 The Net Increase/(Decrease) before Transfers to Earmarked Reserves line shows the statutory General Fund Balance before any discretionary transfers to/from earmarked reserves undertaken by the council; - Comprehensive Income & Expenditure Statement this statement is fundamental to the understanding of the Council's activities, in that it reports the net cost for the year of all the functions for which the Council is responsible and demonstrates how that cost has been financed from general government grants and income from local taxpayers; - Balance Sheet this explains the Council's financial position at the year-end.
 It provides details of the Council's balances and reserves and its long-term indebtedness.
-It also includes the fixed and net current assets employed in Council operations together with summarised information on the fixed assets held; and - Cash Flow Statement this illustrates the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes.
+It also includes the fixed and net current assets employed in Council operations together with summarised information on the fixed assets held; and

+• Cash Flow Statement - this illustrates the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes.